 Luc is an IBM Certified IT Architect with over 20 years of experience.
 He recently moved with his family from Canada to the UK to join one great lab: IBM Hursley.
 This is where he had the opportunity to join the IBM Blockchain team.
 He is now working with clients across multiple industries to help them explore and understand how Blockchain technologies can enable transformative use cases and solutions.

 We were lucky enough to catch up with him ahead of his talk to find out a bit more about what to expect.

-Any advice for junior programmers entering the industry?
+4. Any advice for junior developers entering the industry?

-If you’d like to hear more, come along to the meetup on Monday 8th October, 6pm-9pm at David Game College, Aldgate.
-You can find all the details and RSVP here.
+If you’d like to hear more, come along to the meetup on Wednesday 24th April at Kings College London.
+You can find all the information and sign up here.